WorldBrain/Notifications-Server/README.md

 "proxy": "http://localhost:4002"

 After creating our react components, we then need to re-deploy the webapp.
-Because we want to check in our new client code, build create-react-app, install dependencies and production dependencies.
+We want to check in our new client code, build create-react-app, install dependencies and production dependencies.
 For this, we require the following post-build script in root package.json:

 "scripts": {
   "start": "node index.js",